St. Christopher's Hospital for Children: Historic milestones

+The hospital appears in the plot of Third and Indiana, a 1994 novel by Steve Lopez.
+In the novel, the main character, Gabriel Santoro, critically injured by a bullet from a drug lord, is taken to St. Christopher's, where he dies of his injuries.

 Clinical services and programs

 St. Christopher's Hospital for Children offers health care services for children from birth through 21 years of age.
 Pediatric services include sub-specialties such as cardiology, endocrinology, gastroenterology, nephrology, neurology, pulmonology, oncology, and rheumatology.
 The hospital also provides pediatric surgical services such as cardiothoracic surgery, general surgery, neurosurgery, orthopaedic surgery, and plastic and reconstructive surgery.

 The hospital operates a Level I Pediatric Trauma Center, a Level IV Neonatal Intensive Care Unit and a pediatric burn center.
 Other services and programs include minimally invasive surgery, cystic fibrosis center, sickle cell anemia care and research center, AIDS/HIV program, sleep center and fetal evaluation center.